-The camaraderie your workplace provides can be motivating.
-Working together with a group of individuals toward a common goal is inspiring, empowering, and promotes accountability.
-If you’re trying to lose weight, setting up a challenge with your co-workers can help keep you motivated.
+The friendly atmosphere your workplace provides can be motivating, whether you work in an office or virtually from home.
+Working together with a group of individuals toward a common goal is inspiring and empowering, and it promotes accountability.

-- exposure to a social and fun environment
+- a social and fun environment

-- accountability for participating in exercise
+- accountability for exercising

 - workouts that require no prior exercise knowledge or experience